wartman/modus/readme.md

 **NOTE: Modus is very much in development.**
 The API shouldn't change too much from this point forward, but be warned.

+**NOTE:** If you're using a version before 0.2.0, please read the API notes for the new way imports work.

 Modus is a JavaScript module loader for the web.
 It uses a Python and ES6 inspired syntax, but can also load AMD modules.